chromakode/blog/src/pages/post/pulsatile-tinnitus-sounds.md

 <video loop controls preload="metadata" src="/post/pulsatile-tinnitus-sounds/whine-high.mp4" style="aspect-ratio: 16 / 9"></video>

 Perhaps the biggest flaw in these examples is they don't capture how dynamic the sound is.
-It doesn't remain exactly in one pitch or timbre for long as these samples.
+It doesn't remain exactly in one pitch or timbre for as long as these samples.
 I did include some organic variation in them (e.g. by varying the tempo / my "heart rate"), but in practice, this is a weird, varying, chaotic system.
 I've thought about building a bigger synth which transitions between these sounds, but feel that would veer further into the realm of artistic interpretation, since it'll be harder for me to compare with the real thing.

 ## Bespoke save files